liampshaw/liampshaw.github.io/about.md

 permalink: /about/
 ---

 I'm a computational biologist.
 My research focuses on analysing and modelling bacterial communities.
-I'm particularly interested in the development and spread of antimicrobial resistance (AMR).
+I'm particularly interested in the genetics of antimicrobial resistance (AMR).

 As of 20th August 2018 I work in the Modernising Medical Microbiology consortium in the Nuffield Department of Medicine, University of Oxford.
 I'm trying to understand the spread of AMR between humans, animals, and the environment within Oxfordshire.